Tolani99/data_engineering_coursera/README.md

-To complete the labs you need to get access to the MySQL environment on Coursera platform.
+To complete the labs you need to get access to the MySQL environment on Coursera.